- Earthing Basics

 Can you wear any type of footwear and still be grounded?

 No. Most footwear today is made with plastic/rubber composite soles that do not conduct the Earth’s electric energy.
 You need leather/hide soles, which used to be the primary footwear materials in the past, or specially designed conductive/electrostatic discharge shoes.
 Leather itself isn’t conductive, but the foot perspires and the moisture permits conduction of the energy from the Earth through the leather and up into the body.
 In addition, moisture from walking on damp ground or sidewalks could permeate up into the leather soled shoe.
 Thickness of the sole can also be a factor: a very thick leather sole may not allow the moisture through.
 Various shoe options can be seen by doing an Internet search for grounded footwear.
 It is important to note also that a grounded shoe will only provide grounding benefits on surfaces that are conductive, such as grass, soil, sand, gravel outside and unsealed, unpainted concrete built directly on the Earth inside.
+To find grounded footwear, do an online search.

 Are you grounded in water – the ocean, a lake, your swimming pool, your bathtub?